Medi-Cal Managed Care and Mental Health Office of the Ombudsman

 - Connect you with patient’s’ rights services

-How can I remove a hold or change the plan I am enrolled in?
+How can I remove a hold or change the Medi-Cal Managed Care Plan I am enrolled in?

 Request For Change - Online Fillable Form (COUNTY STAFF USE ONLY)